SMART LOCK PRO

 |Philips Hue Bloom Dimmable LED Smart Table Lamp||8.4/10|

-Smart light switches and dimmer switches offer a good alternative to outright replacing the existing individual bulbs in your home with smart substitutes.
+Smart light switches and dimmer switches offer a good alternative to outright replacing all of the existing individual bulbs in your home with smart substitutes.

 Many of the best smart light switches including the Wi-Fi enabled, WeMo Light Switch (above) are able to connect directly to other smart units in your setup such as voice control devices (like the Alexa-enabled Echo) and some of the options out there such as the Lutron Caseta also include a remote for operation outside of the app interface on your phone.